Suizer98/love-esri/README.md

 Only free tier location services are available at the moment and their usage are limited.
 You are encouraged to login using your own account, the default user is only to ease demostration purpose and it can be removed anytime soon.

-## Going into developments
+## Local developments

-In the project directory, you can either prepare below for local developments:
+In the project directory, make sure you have one of these installed:

-1. Node.js
+1. Node.js (Windows/MacOS)
 2. Docker Desktop + wsl2 (Ubuntu recommended)

 ### NPM commands